Chris Hammond (illustrator): Education

 Hammond received her first training in drawing from her Governess, and then attended the Lambeth School of Art with her sister Gertrude in 1879.
 At the Lambeth School, Hammond won the Cressy for the best sketch on a particular subject, a competition open to all the students at the school, with the award made by Sir Lawrence Alma-Tadema.

 Hammond and her sister both won scholarships for three years tuition at the Royal Academy Schools, where they began in 1889.
 Here, Hammond distinguished herself by passing through the various schools almost as rapidly as was possible.
 However, she was not eligible for a second three year scholarship as, although she had passed all her exams, she had missed many lectures due to illness, and a good attendance record was a requirement for a further scholarship.
-Thus her artistic education ended three year earlier than she would have liked.
+Thus her artistic education ended three years earlier than she would have liked.
 It was this foreshortening of her education that led her to concentrate on pen and ink work rather than oil painting.